 The position of invigilator is one of significant responsibility.
 Invigilators are expected to be fully conversant with University exam procedures, have excellent attention to detail and have a high standard of written and spoken English.

 A further handbook outlining best practice and guidelines for invigilators has been produced by the Exams Office.
-Hard copies will be provided to invigilators each time the document is updated.
-Please contact email@example.com if you would like to request a copy of this.
+Electronic copies will be provided to invigilators each time the document is updated and hard copies provided along with exam paperwork.
+Please contact firstname.lastname@example.org if you would like to request a copy of this.

 We are not currently recruiting for Assistant Invigilators.
-If you are interested in the position please send a CV and a short statement of interest to firstname.lastname@example.org.
-Your details will be held on file and we will get back to you when we are next recruiting.
+If you are interested in the position please send a CV and a short statement of interest to email@example.com.
+Your details will be held on file and we will contact you if you have been selected for interview when recruitment is opened.

 Periodically we invite applications from PhD students to be Assistant Invigilators.
 Your departmental administrator will advise you when we are accepting such applications.